-- 141. The Joint National Transition Team (JNTT) announced in June 2005 that a new national accounting system had been developed, and that the auditors' chambers were being set up. - 142.
-On 27 June 2006 GoSS President Kiir nominated four appointees to the Southern Sudan Audit Chamber, though it remained without legislative basis.
+- 128. On 27 June 2006, GoSS President nominated four appointees to the Southern Sudan Audit Chamber, though it remained without legislative basis.
 Enabling legislation for the Southern Sudan Audit Chamber was submitted to the GoSS Ministry of Legal Affairs and Constitutional Development in March 2007.
-(3/07) - 143.
+(3/07) - 129.
 The National Assembly passed the National Audit Chamber Act and related audit legislation in June.
-(6/07) - 144.
+(6/07) - 130.
 The President of GoSS in February 2008 removed Barnabas Majok from the position of the Southern Sudan Auditor General and appointed the Secretary General of GoSS as a caretaker of the Audit Chamber until the appointment of a new Auditor General.
 The decision follows a vote of no confidence in the Southern Sudan Legislative Assembly against Majok last December, accusing him of financial impropriety and failure to deliver services in auditing government accounts.
 (02/08)